whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

     clients, and the average throughput requirements for each client.

-**Note**: After you have completely configured the system and installed Intel® EE for Lustre\* software on the manager server, you will be ready to create the Lustre file system using the Intel® Manager for Lustre\* software. **Note that installation consists of installing Intel® EE for Lustre\* software on the manager server only**.
+**Note**: After you have completely configured the system and installed Manager for Lustre\* software on the manager server, you will be ready to create the Lustre file system using the Intel® Manager for Lustre\* software. **Note that installation consists of installing Manager for Lustre\* software on the manager server only**.
 For HA file systems, the software automatically installs required packages on the file system’s servers to support HA.
-This avoids the need to manually install the Intel® EE for Lustre\* software on storage servers and avoids possible errors.
+This avoids the need to manually install the Manager for Lustre\* software on storage servers and avoids possible errors.

 During this physical configuration of your file system hardware, be sure